Every business is looking to get leverage through BI, but it doesn’t happen overnight.

 While the path to BI leverage is a journey, it doesn’t have to be an arduous one.
 With Domo, there are implementation options and tools to guide customers through the process.

-During the webinar, Jackson walked me through a small sampling of the dashboards his team has created using Domo, including ones it uses to understand:
+During the webinar, Brian walked me through a small sampling of the dashboards his team has created using Domo, including ones it uses to understand:

 - All-up organizational health